pjsalowe/ChatServer/README.md

      /logout to logout of the server
 All features listed above are described in more detail at the top of the ChatClient.java method.

-THis was made as a final project for a computer science course at Purdue University
+This was made as a final project for a computer science course at Purdue University